 From scheduling to payroll, cloud-based solutions that cut down on paperwork, guesswork and manual entry can give business owners an edge in efficiency and productivity — an edge that can sometimes mean the difference between doors staying open or closing shut, particularly for small businesses with tight margins.

 So why, in today’s global marketplace, are some cloud-based SaaS companies still dedicated to taking a localised approach?
-Matt Rissell, CEO of TSheets, an employee timesheet app, is the newest global cloud-based software company to position an office in Sydney.
-TSheets already boasts customers in more than 100 countries worldwide, including Australia.
-So why localise?
-Rissell put it this way:
+Matt Rissell, Co-founder and Ex-CEO of TSheets (now QuickBooks Time), an employee timesheet app, said of his decision to localise and position an office in Sydney when TSheets already boasted customers in more than 100 countries worldwide:

 “Our goal isn’t to just sweep in and offer timesheet services to Australian companies.
 We’re here — with boots on the ground — to understand and address the unique needs of Aussie business owners and connect with accountants, bookkeepers and employees on their terms.”